oguzaltan/Mobile-Robotics-in-Disaster-Scenarios/README.md

 # Mobile Robotics in Disaster Scenarios
-This repository contains my review paper and presentation about Mobile Robotics in Disaster Scenarios, submitted to Man-Machine Interaction Institute of RWTH Aachen, for the Seminar: Current Concepts and Trends in the Fields of Robotics and Simulation.
+This repository contains my review article and presentation about Mobile Robotics in Disaster Scenarios, submitted to the Man-Machine Interaction Institute of RWTH Aachen, for the Seminar: Current Concepts and Trends in the Fields of Robotics and Simulation.

 ## Content
 1. Background and History of Mobile Robotics